Dynamic Inconsistency in Risky Choice: Evidence from the Lab and Field

 Abstract

-We document a dynamic inconsistency in risky choice.
-Using a unique brokerage dataset and two preregistered experiments, we compare people's initial risk-taking plans to their subsequent decisions.
-In both settings, people accept risk as part of a ``loss-exit" strategy---planning to continue taking risk after gains and stopping after losses.
-Actual behavior follows the reverse pattern, deviating from initial strategies by cutting gains early and chasing losses.
-More individuals accept risk when offered a commitment to their initial strategy.
+We document a robust dynamic inconsistency in risky choice.
+Using a unique brokerage dataset and a series of experiments, we compare people's initial risk-taking plans to their subsequent decisions.
+Across settings, people accept risk as part of a ``loss-exit'' strategy---planning to continue taking risk after gains and stopping after losses.
+Actual behavior deviates from initial strategies by cutting gains early and chasing losses.
+More people accept risk when offered a commitment to their initial strategy.
 Our results help reconcile seemingly contradictory findings on risk-taking in static versus dynamic contexts.
-We discuss implications for theory and welfare.
+We explore implications for theory and welfare.

 Keywords: dynamic risk taking, choice under uncertainty, probability weighting, dynamic inconsistency, behavioral economics, retail trading, limit orders